kovaacs/PWABuilder/apps/blog/src/posts/announcing-ios/announcing-ios.md

 <details>
   <summary>Mac Store support</summary>

-When publishing your iOS app, you can opt-in to publishing to the Mac App Store as well.
+When publishing your iOS app, you can opt in to publishing to the Mac App Store as well.
 Your app will be available to M1 devices running macOS 11 or later.

 </details>

-## What **can't** it do (yet)
+## What it **can't** do (yet)

 <details>
   <summary>Push Notifications</summary>